A laboratory of human experience.

 Constitutional law is the interpretation and application of the Constitution by the United States Supreme Court.
 This body of law is concerned largely with defining the extent and limits of governmental power and the rights of individuals and groups.
 This course will survey major Supreme Court decisions and how they affect the lives of everyday Americans.
 Particular focus will be given to the area of how the Constitution is interpreted during times of peace and during times of war.
 This course is open to juniors and seniors or by departmental approval.

-The purpose of this course is to introduce the history and structure of the United Nations with the objective of participating in Model UN conferences in our region.
+The purpose of this course is to introduce the history and structure of the United Nations with the objective of exposing students to major global issues and encouraging them to think creatively about solutions to those problems.
 During the conferences, students will act as diplomats representing member nations.
-In their capacity as diplomats, they will create resolutions to address global problems that reflect the interests and needs of their nation and other member nations (human trafficking, environmental protection, international peace and security, aid for development, etc.).
-They will also represent their nation on committees that debate the mock resolutions.
-Preparation for conferences will include knowledge of the structure and functions of the UN, research and understanding of the nation being represented, exploration of the themes of the conferences and learning and practicing Parliamentary rules of procedures.
-This course is open to sophomores, juniors, or seniors.
+In their capacity as diplomats, they will compose position papers on various global issues, deliver delegate speeches to their classmates, and debate strategies for resolution that reflect the interests and needs of their nations and other member nations (human trafficking, environmental protection, international peace and security, aid for development, etc.).
+In addition to participation in our class committee sessions, students will attend one interscholastic Model UN conference in the spring term.
+Preparation for units and the conference will include knowledge of the structure and functions of the UN, research and understanding of the nation being represented, exploration of the themes of the conferences, and learning and practicing Parliamentary rules of procedures.
+This course is open to juniors and seniors.

 This yearlong course provides an in-depth look at the interdisciplinary field of sustainable development, utilizing historical and recent developments in the social, political, and physical sciences.
-The fundamental question is how different countries, communities, and individuals can continue to develop in a way that is socially just and environmentally sustainable.
+The course addresses the fundamental question: how can different countries, communities, and individuals develop in ways that are socially just and environmentally sustainable?
 The course looks at the complex relationships between governments, economies, societies, and the Earth's physical environment.
-The fall term will examine the reasons societies succeed and fail, while comparing and contrasting different countries' approaches to development.
-This study carries over into Project Pomfret and our class trip to Costa Rica, where we will study energy, conservation, agriculture, and urbanization in this developing Latin American country.
-The Winter term focuses on consolidating and applying what we learned in Costa Rica, while actively comparing the strategies we saw "in action" with sustainable development goals being pursued in specific countries.
-The spring term shifts our focus to commodities, such as bananas, coffee, and milk, and what these goods and their supply chains teach us about the triumphs and challenges of sustainable development.
+The fall term examines the reasons societies succeed and fail, while comparing and contrasting different countries' approaches to development.
+This study carries over into Project: Pomfret and our class trip to Costa Rica, where we will study energy, conservation, agriculture, and urbanization in this developing Latin American country.
+The winter term focuses on consolidating and applying what we learned in Costa Rica to our lives at Pomfret, while actively comparing the strategies we saw "in action" with sustainable development goals being pursued in specific countries.
+The spring term shifts our focus to commodities, such as bananas, coffee, and wood, and what these goods and their supply chains teach us about the triumphs and challenges of sustainable development.
 By enrolling in this course students will gain an understanding of the challenges and solutions to achieving sustainable development now and in the future.
-This course is open to sophomores, by departmental approval only.
+This course is open to sophomores, is to be taken alongside Hunaities II: American Studies, and by departmental approval only.

 OFFERED: winter term